thecloudbee/thecloudbee.github.io/_pages/about.md

 <p>Easing your pain to keep updated with the cloud trends.
 Setting up an easy tone to all the articles so that we understand the basics.</p>

-<p>I like to talk about early retirement, tiny houses, CrossFit, and cycling.</p>
+<p>I like to talk about early retirement, CrossFit, and cycling.</p>

 <p>Find more about my Software Engineering career @ <a href="https://www.linkedin.com/in/amrojsandhu/">LinkedIn</a></p>